HB-Portfolio/portfolio-block-stacking-game/README.md

 - Stack the blocks as accurately as possible.
 - The game ends if a block is placed completely off the previous one.
 - The speed of the blocks increases as you progress, adding to the challenge.

-Feel free to explore the code and see how the game is implemented.
-If you have any questions or feedback, don't hesitate to reach out.